iExecBlockchainComputing/iexec-doc/dockerapp.rst

 DIR_OUT           put all results files here.
 Full directory zipped in finalisation step.
                   The result of the application (as well as the determinism.iexec file) should be in the iexec folder of the container.
-URL of the scheduler DOCKERIMAGE       path to docker image to run
+URL of the scheduler DOCKERIMAGE       path to Docker image to run
 ARGS              command to execute for the application
 ================  ==========================================================================================

-A list of applications with their docker images can be found at https://github.com/iExecBlockchainComputing/iexec-apps
+A list of applications with their Docker images can be found at https://github.com/iExecBlockchainComputing/iexec-apps

 Deterministic result
 --------------------

-| iExec allows requester to ask for a result with a predefined level of trust.
+| iExec allows requesters to ask for a result with a predefined level of trust.
 | For the PoCo to run smoothly and verify that different workers return the same result, some determinism is needed at some point in the execution.
 | Since it is not always easy (or even possible) to have exactly the same output of a job (for example, compute 3D rendering images on 2 different machines may produce 2 slightly different images).
 | The PoCo will look for determinism of a file called **determinism.iexec**.